Maxim Naumov: 2025–26 season: Milano Cortina Olympics

 Following a period of uncertainty, Naumov announced his plans to continue his competitive figure skating career.
 He selected Vladimir Petrenko, a longtime family friend, as his new head coach.
-In addition, he added renowned French choreographer, Benoît Richaud, to his team after being invited to partake in Richaud’s Peak Ice summer training camps in Italy and France.
+In addition, he added renowned French choreographer Benoît Richaud to his team after being invited to partake in Richaud’s Peak Ice summer training camps in Italy and France.

 He opened his season in September by finishing ninth at the 2025 CS Lombardia Trophy.
-The following month, he went on to place ninth at the 2025 Grand Prix de France.
-He subsequently went on to win the gold medal at the 2025 Ice Challenge.
+The following month, he went on to place ninth at the 2025 Grand Prix de France and won the gold medal at the 2025 Ice Challenge.